 In most cases, the review for tenure accompanies the review for promotion to Associate Professor.
 Occasionally a faculty member hired as an Associate Professor without tenure will seek only tenure.
 The record must demonstrate consistent productivity and imply continued excellence in teaching, scholarship, and service as described in this document.
 In most cases, the review for tenure accompanies the review for promotion to Associate Professor.
 Occasionally a faculty member hired as an Associate Professor without tenure will seek only tenure.
 The record must demonstrate consistent productivity and imply continued excellence in teaching, scholarship, and service as described in this document.

-2. The criteria to be considered for tenure will follow those outlined in the ACD, the College of Public Service & Community Solutions’ documents, and the School’s criteria .
+2. The criteria to be considered for tenure will follow those outlined in the ACD, the College of Public Service & Community Solutions’ documents, and the School’s criteria (see page 26-39 of this document).
 Tenure is recommended on the basis of excellent performance and the promise of continued excellence.
 Granting of tenure signifies that there is evidence to suggest a potential to achieve the rank of Professor.

 D. Promotion from Associate Professor to Professor